wagtail/wagtail/docs/reference/hooks.rst

 ``construct_explorer_page_queryset``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Called when rendering the page explorer view, to allow the page listing queryset to be customised.
-The callable passed into the hook will receive the parent page object, the current page queryset, and the request object, and must return a Page queryset (either the original one, or a new one).
+  Called when rendering the page explorer view, to allow the page listing QuerySet to be customised.
+The callable passed into the hook will receive the parent page object, the current page QuerySet, and the request object, and must return a Page QuerySet (either the original one, or a new one).

   .. code-block:: python